 So, pose this question to the organization: “Are we using best practices to ensure employees get what they need – no matter what the request is?”
 Is there one place an employee can go to place these requests?

-Then, consider these five steps to build a unified service management platform for the whole organization.
+Then, consider these five steps to build a unified service management strategy and platform for the whole organization.

 - Get the organization involved: Enlist stakeholders from multiple departments in the organization to help build workflows because an IT professional won’t necessarily understand all the facets and needs of each team.
 Have these stakeholders define what will help them improve service delivery and set requirement definitions for what service providers will see.